hkjn/decenter.world/bitcoin.md

 ## Limitations

-The Bitcoin network on average produces a block every 10 minutes, which means that at most fit a handful of transactions can be sent every second, with very large variance and fairly long waits at minimum in how long a specific transaction will need to wait before being
+The Bitcoin network on average produces a block every 10 minutes, which means that at most a handful of transactions can be sent every second, with very large variance and fairly long waits at minimum in how long a specific transaction will need to wait before being